 You might have gauze packs or cotton wedges inside your nostrils.
 These packs help to control bleeding.
-They also support the soft division between the two nostrils (the septum).

 You might have tape at the end of your nose to keep the packs in place.
 How long you have the packs depends on the type of surgery you've had.
 They are often taken out after 24 to 48 hours.
 But might stay in longer to help with healing.

 Having the packs taken out isn’t usually painful, but it can feel a bit strange.
 Once they are out, you shouldn't blow your nose for a couple of days.

 If you have packs in both nostrils, you will need to breathe through your mouth until the packs come out.
 This can make your mouth feel very dry and uncomfortable.
 Your nurses will give you ice to suck and regular mouth care.
 This will make it more comfortable.

 You will almost certainly have some pain and discomfort for the first week or so.
 But it is possible to control your pain.
 There are many different painkillers you can have.

 Tell your doctor or nurse as soon as you feel any pain.
 They need your help to find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.

 You might have an electric pump called a PCA pump (patient controlled analgesia).
 It is a way of giving painkillers after surgery.
 It attaches to your drip.
 You have a hand control with a button to press to give yourself extra painkillers when you need them.
 Use it whenever you need to.

 You can’t overdose because the machine is set to prevent giving too high a dose.
 But tell your nurse if you need to press the button very often.
 You might need a higher dose in the pump.